LinuxForHealth/FHIR/fhir-persistence-blob-app/README.md

 1. Payload offloading is enabled at the server level.
 Offloading cannot be enabled/disabled on a per-tenant basis.
 If you want to support offloading for just one tenant, use a different IBM FHIR Server instance;
 2. Payload offloading must be configured prior to ingesting any resource data;
 3. Payload offloading must not be disabled after resource data has been ingested;
 4. When payload offloading is enabled, FHIR resources are limited to 4 MiB in size when rendered as uncompressed JSON.
-If this limit is too small, please raise an issue in the IBM FHIR Server [repository](https://github.com/IBM/FHIR/issues) with a description of your use case.

 ### 1. Pick a Container Name